 Chinese herbal medicine is one of the many therapies offered in Traditional Chinese Medicine (TCM) system.
 Your TCM practitioner may prescribe you raw herbs as part of your treatment plan.
 Now you need to cook the raw herbs to make a decoction.
 I am sharing in this post what I have learned in order to cook Chinese herbal medicine correctly.

 It’s part of life when I lived in China, every family would cook Chinese herbal medicine at some point when a family member gets sick.
 In a culture where western medicine is mainstream, it seems like a daunting task to many to make their own herbal decoction.
-After years of being a patient of Traditional Chinese Medicine and cooking Chinese herbs myself, I feel it’s time to address some common questions for first timers.
+After years of being a patient of Traditional Chinese Medicine and cooking Chinese herbs myself, I feel it’s time to address some common questions for first-timers.

 The basic steps to cook Chinese herbal medicine consist of soaking, boiling, straining, sometimes reboiling.
-However, it’s important to note that the extract instructions can vary depending on the herbs included in the prescription.
+However, it’s important to note that the exact instructions can vary depending on the herbs included in the prescription.
 Be sure to listen to the detailed instructions from your herbalist.
 Nonetheless, there are many important aspects to know that apply to cooking any Chinese herbal remedy.

 Cookware for Chinese Herbal Medicine